wwarthen/RomWBW/Source/Doc/UserGuide.md

 You may now use Fuzix as desired.
 The general operation and use of Fuzix is outside of the scope of this document.

-## DOS 65

-This disk is one of several ready-to-run disks provided with RomWBW.
-It contains the files to start and run DOS/65 on an MBC system that contains Dan Werner's 6502 processor.
-The contents of this disk are purely a redistribution of the work of Dan Werner

-WARNING: This is a work in progress.
-Use of this disk image requires specific hardware and configuration.
-You should contact Dan Werner before attempting to use this disk image.

-### Usage ###

-- The disk is configured to boot under ZSDOS 1.1 (via primary Z80 CPU).
-Once booted, you can launch DOS/65 on a secondary 6502 CPU using the "DOS65" command.

-### Notes ###

-- DOS/65 is generally compatible with the CP/M 2.2 filesystem.
-Once
-  launched, you will have access to the fielsystem of the boot disk.

-- DOS/65 does not utilize any of the RomWBW framework or drivers, so it will only support devices built into DOS/65 itself.
-Once launched DOS/65 takes over the hardware completely.

 # Custom Applications